Tooth-Colored Fillings – Pasadena, TX

 Benefits of Tooth-Colored Fillings VS Amalgam Fillings

-For many years, patients were told that tooth-colored fillings only looked better but had no impact on their oral health.
+For many years, dental patients were told that tooth-colored fillings only looked better but had no impact on their oral health.
 However, after decades of research and anecdotal evidence, we know that tooth-colored fillings don’t just look better.
-They may actually be a better restoration material to achieve optimal oral health.
+They may actually be a better dental restoration material to achieve optimal oral health.
 Some of the benefits of composite resin compared with amalgams include:

 - Greater preservation of healthy tooth structure.
 Amalgams require a small amount of tooth structure to be removed to create wedges that hold the filling in place.
 Composite fillings form strong, natural bonds with your teeth, allowing you to maintain the maximum amount of healthy tooth structure.